-As a business owner, you no doubt have good working knowledge about all the key happenings in your business, but it would be fair to say that you probably don’t have deep knowledge of all the specific things that go into making a successful business tick.
+As a business owner, you probably have put so much effort into your website to make it outstanding in the organic search result.
+You no doubt have good working knowledge about all the key happenings in your business, but it would be fair to say that you probably don’t have deep knowledge of all the specific things that go into making a successful business tick.

 This is especially the case when it comes to digital marketing, right?